-Paths for gardens lead from one area of the garden towards a destination, often another section of the garden containing a particular sculpture, specimen or other focal point.
+Paths for gardens lead from one area of the garden towards a destination, often another section of the garden containing a particular sculpture, specimen, or other focal point.
 Garden paths and walkways also give the garden landscape some structure along with delineation.
-Garden paths may create a pattern in the garden; allow for ease of harvest, pruning and weeding and protect grass or tender plants from being trampled upon.
+Garden paths may create a pattern in the garden; allow for ease of harvest, pruning, and weeding as well as protect grass or tender plants from being trampled upon.

 When designing a garden path, the choice of materials varies depending upon not only the budget, but the feel or theme of the garden.
 For instance, is the garden formal or informal?
 Is there a water feature or other point that can be joined by the inclusion of a bridge?
 Of course, what is the working budget for landscape design and how much is allotted for garden paths and walkways?
 Garden path ideas can run the gamut from pricey to do-it-yourself recycled projects.

 How to Make Garden Pathways

 Many suburban gardens are comprised of a lawn surrounded by landscape beds of vegetation, while although nice, can be a bit boring.
 Designing a garden path, or several paths, reduces the size of the lawn, thereby reducing the amount of irrigation needed and creating some drama that enlivens the garden structure.

 Entryways will always benefit from a path, framing the front door and inviting the visitor inside the home.
-An entryway should complement the size of the house and is usually a wide path of 5 feet or more across.
+An entryway should complement the size of the house and is usually a wide path of 5 feet (1.5 m.) or more across.
 An arced or even zigzag pattern tends to be more interesting than a straight shot to the front door, but even that can be made interesting with the choice of material and addition of landscape plants and details, such as lighting.